-The materials, form and design represent an improvement over the current building and present a public face to the street.
+The materials, form and design represent an improvement over the current building and present a public face to the street where currently the former gate lodge is unprepossessing.
 The character of this part of Ferry Road is currently mixed, with modern housing and the occasional traditional building.
 The new extension will not be at odds with the surrounding area and will be an appropriate addition to the existing building.